Lepidodendron

-Growth

-During the early stages of growth, Lepidodendron grew as single, unbranched trunk, with leaves growing out of the scale leaf bases (cushions).
-Towards the end of the trees growth, the leaves on the lower part of the trunk were shed, and in Lepidodendron, the upper part of the trunk dichotomously branched into a crown.

 Description and biology

+Overview

 Lepidodendron species were comparable in size to modern trees.
 The plants had tapering trunks as wide as 2 m at their base that rose to about 40 m and even 50 m, arising from an underground system of horizontally spreading branches that were covered with many rootlets.
-Though the height of the trees make the plants similar to modern trees, the constant dichotomy of branches created a habit that contrasts with that of modern trees.
-At the ends of branches were oval-shaped cones that had a similar shape to modern cones of a spruce or fir.
+Though the height of the lycopsids make the plants similar to modern trees, the constant dichotomy of branches created a habit that contrasts with that of modern trees.
+At the ends of branches were oval-shaped strobili called Lepidostrobus that had a similar shape to modern cones of a spruce or fir.

+Stem

-The stem of the trees had a unifacial vascular cambium, contrasting with the bifacial vascular cambium of modern trees.
-Though the bifacial cambium of modern trees produces both secondary phloem and xylem, the unifacial cambium of Lepidodendron trees produced only secondary xylem.
-As the trees aged, the wood produced by the unifacial cambium decreased towards the top of the plant such that terminal twigs resembled young Lepidodendron stems.
-Compared to modern trees, the stems and branches of the trees contained little wood with the majority of mature stems consisting of a massive cortical meristem.
+The stem of the lycopsids had a unifacial vascular cambium, contrasting with the bifacial vascular cambium of modern trees.
+Though the bifacial cambium of modern trees produces both secondary phloem and xylem, the unifacial cambium of Lepidodendron lycopsid produced only secondary xylem.
+As the lycopods aged, the wood produced by the unifacial cambium decreased towards the top of the plant such that terminal twigs resembled young Lepidodendron stems.
+Compared to modern trees, the stems and branches of the lycopsids contained little wood with the majority of mature stems consisting of a massive cortical meristem.
 The nearly-uniform growth of this cortical tissue indicates no difference in growth during changing seasons, and the absence of dormant buds further indicates the lack of seasonality in Lepidodendron species.
 The outermost cortex of oldest stems developed into the bark-like lycopodiopsid periderm.
-The bark of the trees was somewhat similar to that of Picea species, as leaf scars formed peg-like projections that stretched and tore as the bark stretched.
-To resist the bending force of wind, Lepidodendron trees depended on their outer bark rather than their vascular tissues, as compared to modern trees that rely mostly on their central mass of wood.
+The bark of the lycopsid was somewhat similar to that of Picea species, as leaf scars formed peg-like projections that stretched and tore as the bark stretched.
+To resist the bending force of wind, Lepidodendron depended on their outer bark rather than their vascular tissues, as compared to modern trees that rely mostly on their central mass of wood.